bawz/mobilzr/readme.md

 	</script>

 ##Breakpoints
+***Warning***: Only *one* breakpoint can be active at one time.
+Priority is from first to last.
+So you can't have a height and width breakpoint active at the same time.

 Breakpoints are how mobilzr determins when to add which class.
 Breakpoints are simple javascript objects with two properties.
 Here are the default breakpoints.
 (These work perfect with iPhone and iPad.)

 	{'class' : 'desktop', 'width' : '>1200'}